bigcat88/py_bundler-dev/README.md

 and after that starts **Nuitka** to make one file standalone build.
 At the end, it will create(or update) a GitHub release with produced binaries.

-The whole thing is split into two yaml files because it can take a very long time.
+The whole thing is split into two yaml files because it can take a very long time to generate binaries under emulation.

 You should modify second yml file(`publish-release`) according to your project, add the other stuff you needed.